All About Rubrics: A MiddleWeb Resource

 A Rapid Review

-For a quick review on shaping effective rubrics, read two recent posts by Andrew Miller, a National Faculty Member for ASCD and the Buck Institute for Education and a consultant.
-In the first post (at ASCD Inservice), Miller provides 4 Tips to Get More Out of Rubrics.
+For a quick review on shaping effective rubrics, read two articles by Andrew Miller, a National Faculty Member for ASCD and the Buck Institute for Education and a consultant.
+In the first post (published at ASCD Inservice), Miller provides 4 Tips to Get More Out of Rubrics.
 He explains why rubrics can most benefit students if they have (1) commonality in form among classes or grade levels (2) consistent uses, and (3) a focus on learning targets.
 He also notes that teachers need to differentiate rubrics from simple checklists.
 In his second article (at Edutopia), Tame the Beast: Tips for Designing and Using Rubrics, Miller notes the challenges of using rubrics and includes word choice and format suggestions.

 A Thorough Exam